dperique/Kubernetes_tutorials/Kubernetes_all_in_one.md

 download : Download containers if pull is required or told to always pull --- 1.69s
 ```

-If kubectl config is not there, you will have to create one like this (in this example,
+If you optionally want to create a kubectl config, create one like this (in this example,
 I named my cluster as 'babykube1' so adjust accordingly):

 ```